-Simpletom is my journey, attempting to find a new wealth and meaning in simplicity.
+Simpletom is my peripatetic journey, looking for wealth and meaning in simplicity.

 It’s not as easy as it sounds.
 I like fast cars, exotic holidays and steak.
 At least I think I thought I did.

-With a post as often as I can manage, my aim is to give my readers humorous, honest and sometimes random coverage of my attempts to simplify.
+With a post as often as I can manage, my aim is to give my readers a humorous, honest and mostly random coverage of my attempts to simplify and build new businesses.

 I promise to try my best.
 I often fail.
 I often contradict myself.
 Sometimes I sound disgustingly earnest.
 Some days simplicity annoys the hell out of me.

-Mostly, it is one of the greatest and most rewarding things I’ve done, so I’m going to keep going, if you don’t mind.
+Mostly, blogging is one of the greatest and most rewarding things I’ve done and it helps me better understand what I actually think, so I’m going to keep going, if you don’t mind.